umbraco/UmbracoDocs/Tutorials/Creating-Tables-for-Umbraco-with-PetaPoco/index-v7.md

 ---
 versionFrom: 7.0.0
+versionRemoved: 8.0.0

 ---
 # Tutorial - Creating Tables in Umbraco with PetaPoco

 ## Overview

-This guide will take you steps to create tables in Umbraco using Peta Pocos and the ability to access that data in that table
+This guide will take you through the steps needed to create tables in Umbraco using PetaPoco and the ability to access data in those tables.

 ## What is Peta Poco?

-PetaPoco is a tiny & fast micro-ORM for .
-NET.
-It is tiny with abosoutely no dependencies
+PetaPoco is a tiny & fast micro-ORM for .NET.
+It is tiny with no dependencies.

-## Requirements Needed to Use PetaPoco
+## Requirements needed to use PetaPoco

-- Umbraco 7+ with a SQL Database
+- Umbraco 7+ with an SQL Database
-- Umbraco 8+ does not support Peta Poco
 - Nuget Peta Poco Package - Optional (https://www.nuget.org/packages/PetaPoco/)

-## Steps to Create Your First Table
+## Steps to create your first table
 - [Setting up the folders](#setting-up-the-folders)
 - [Creatung our first table](#creating-our-first-table)
 - [Implementing new table](#implementing-new-table)